-The user logs in to the PC/laptop with username and password.
-The PC/laptop sends a message to the Authorization Server requesting a ticket granting ticket (TGT).
+The user logs in to the computer with a user name and password.
+The computer sends a message to the authorization server requesting a ticket granting ticket (TGT).

-In case pre-authentication has been enabled, a time stamp will be encrypted using the user's password hash as an encryption key.
-If the Authentication Server reads a valid time when using the user's password hash (stored in the Active Directory) to decrypt the time stamp, the Authentication Server knows that request is not a renewal of a previous request.
+If pre-authentication is enabled, a timestamp is encrypted using the user's password hash as an encryption key.
+The authentication server decrypts the timestamp with the user's password (stored in the Active Directory).
+If it reads a valid time, it knows that the request is not a renewal of a previous request.